chenxcynthia/thor262/README.md

 <img src="diagrams/SystemDesign.png" width="700">

 When a client establishes a connection with the DS, it is given the IP addresses of three onion routers with which it establishes a circuit with.
-We maintain encrypted communication between client and onion routers through various message types in the form of control cells (Create, Created, Destroy) and relay cells: Extend, Extended, Begin, Data, End).
+We maintain encrypted communication between client and onion routers through various message types in the form of control cells (Create, Created, Destroy) and relay cells: Extend, Extended, Begin, Data, End.
 The diagram below explains how the 3rd onion router is established using these message types.
 Finally, the last onion router (typically OR3) in the circuit establishes a TCP connection with the given destination website <hostname, port> (usually HTTP(S)).

 **Diagram explaining how the 3rd onion router is established using various message types:**